shsun1003/SSQiPan/README.md

 ****************************************************************************************************
 NOTE: This application has been totally re-written with much better logic, also the app name has been changed.
 All you need is to download and unzip file SSShouTab.23.04.13.467.zip.

+All screenshots may look somewhat different from the newly rewritten application.
+However, they should functionally the same.
 ****************************************************************************************************

 SSShouTab (SS 手谈) -- An "AI GO" (AI Weiqi, 人工智能围棋) desktop client application written in C#, running on 64-bit Windows 8 and later.